-What: Join faculty and staff from your campus and other institutions that are participating in the Taking Student Success to Scale high-impact practice (HIP) project in an interactive webinar about designing transparent assignments.
-The session will be hosted by Mary-Ann Winkelmes.
-You may be familiar with her TILT work, and subsequent findings on improving outcomes…Read More Transparent Assignment Design
+What: Faculty and staff from Green Bay, Manitowoc, Marinette, and Sheboygan joined other institutions participating in the Taking Student Success to Scale high-impact practice (HIP) project in an interactive webinar about designing transparent assignments.
+The session was hosted by Mary-Ann Winkelmes on 4/15/19.
+More information on Dr. Winkelmes’s work can be found beneath the embedded…Read More Transparent Assignment Design

 This community of practice will engage instructors and staff in facilitated discussions about how we can best support our first-year students as they transition to college.
 All participants will receive a copy of Saundra Yancy McGuire’s Teach Students How to Learn: Strategies You Can Incorporate into Any Course to Improve Student Metacognition, Study Skills, and…Read More Call for Participants: First-Year Experience Community of Practice

 Thank you to everyone who was able to carve out an hour in their busy Friday to attend the first HIPS @ 10 reading group.
 For posterity, we’ve recorded the session, so please feel free to circulate if you know someone was hoping to attend, but couldn’t make it:Read More Follow up: HIPS @ 10 Reading Series, 9/21